troclaux/notes/aws.md

 > fully-managed service that helps you migrate databases to aws quickly and securely

+- primary function is migrating data, NOT the conversion of database schemas, use [SCT](#sct-schema-convertion-tool) for that
 - resilient and self healing
 - source database remains available during the migration
 - supports